grierson/grierson/simple/event-sourcing.md

 ![Chess notation](img/chess.jpeg)

-## Pro/Con (More specific code)
+## Benefit (Retrofitting )

-Forces you to write specific concrete business logic for each usecase which is great for code matching business flow but also leads to specific code for everything
+Forces you to write specific `Events` for each usecase which is great for code matching business flow but also leads to specific code for everything

+## References

+[Datomic: Event Sourcing without the hassle]([https://vvvvalvalval.github.io/posts/2018-11-12-datomic-event-sourcing-without-the-hassle.html#why_event_sourcing?]
+)